isc-projects/kea/doc/sphinx/arm/install.rst

 as dpkg or rpm).
 The Kea repository can also be added to the system, making it easier to install updates.
-For details, please go to https://cloudsmith.io/~isc/repos, choose the repository of interest, and then click the ``Set Me Up`` button for detailed instructions.
+For details, please go to https://cloudsmith.io/~isc/repos, choose the repository of interest, and then click the ``Set Me Up`` button.
+For detailed instructions or refer to ISC `KB article <https://kb.isc.org/docs/isc-kea-packages>`_.

 Installation From Cloudsmith Packages
 -------------------------------------